The Star Formation History of WLM from Asymptotic Giant Branch Stars and The Discovery of a Candidate Accreted System in its Outer Disk: An Accretion Event in WLM's Northwestern Outer Disk?

 By examining the CMD and spatial distribution of stars from our NIR data, we found that this burst appears to be due to an over-density of 49 AGB stars located in the northwestern outer disk of WLM, which we label region `A' in Figure \ref{fig:maps}.
 It is visible in optical images, such as in Figure \ref{fig:image} (see also \citealt{Jackson07}).
 Region A also spatially coincides with a known warp in H~{\sc i} observations (e.g., \citealt{Jackson04, Koch25}), as shown in Figure \ref{fig:h1}.
 We note this over-density is distinct from WLM's only known globular cluster, WLM-1, which is located on the western edge of WLM's outer disk \citep{Ables77, Sandage85, Hodge99}.

-To characterize the stellar populations of this over-density, as well as its impact on our global SFH, we re-fit the SFH of the outer region ($r>r_h$) with region A excluded.
-We show the resulting fit in Figure \ref{fig:outer_burst}.
+To characterize the stellar populations of this over-density, as well as its impact on our global SFH, we re-fit the SFH of the outer region ($r>r_h$) with Region A excluded. \ We show the resulting fit in Figure \ref{fig:outer_burst}.
+The residuals for this fit are shown in Figure \ref{fig:outer_residuals}.
 The burst at 8~Gyr seen in Figure \ref{fig:sfh} disappears.
+To test whether this signal is real, we also removed a different set of stars that did not overlap with Region A, and measured its SFH.
+We found the burst is still reproduced, demonstrating the burst does indeed result from Region A. This test is described in Appendix \ref{sec:appendixA}.

-Then, to fit the SFH of just region A, we first removed the contribution of the outer region's intrinsic SF, by adding the outer region's CMD as a `background CMD' to Region A's \texttt{MATCH} parameter file, scaled down by a factor of $\sim0.05$ (i.e., the angular area of the outer region divided by the angular area of region A).
-The resulting SFH fit for region A only is shown in the top panel of Figure \ref{fig:dwarf}.
+We then fit the SFH of just Region A, whose CMD is shown in Figure \ref{fig:dwarf}.
+We first removed the contribution of the outer region's intrinsic SF, by adding the outer region's CMD as a `background CMD' to Region A's \texttt{MATCH} parameter file, scaled down by a factor of $\sim0.05$ (i.e., the angular area of the outer region divided by the angular area of Region A).
+The resulting SFH fit for Region A only is shown in the middle panel of Figure \ref{fig:dwarf}.
 The uncertainties are large, as expected, because the SFH is based on only 49 stars.
+In Appendix \ref{sec:appendixB}, we demonstrate through mock data that a $\sim8$~Gyr burst can be recovered to $\pm1.5$~Gyr from $\sim50$~AGB stars

 Qualitatively, there appears to be little-to-modest ancient star formation in this region with a rapid increase at $\sim8$~Gyr ago.
 This was followed by another period of roughly constant star formation.
-We calculated the total stellar mass of region A to be $M_{*}=3.3\pm0.8\times10^6 ~M_{\odot}$ and that it formed 50\% of its stellar mass $\tau_{50}=7.5_{-0.9}^{+1.7}$~Gyr ago.
-We model the light profile of the over-density by fitting an exponential light profile (e.g., as described in \citealt{Martin08, Martin16}) to the AGB and RGB stars (down to the 80\% completeness level of the photometry) and find a half-light radius of $r_h=338\pm167$~pc.
+We calculated the total stellar mass of Region A to be $M_{*}=3.3\pm0.8\times10^6 ~M_{\odot}$ and that it formed 50\% of its stellar mass $\tau_{50}=7.5_{-0.9}^{+1.7}$~Gyr ago.
+We model the light profile of the over-density by fitting an exponential light profile (e.g., as described in \citealt{Martin08, Martin16}) to the AGB and RGB stars (down to the 80\% completeness level of the photometry).
+We computed the radial density across a grid of cells on and around Region A, and then fit the \cite{Martin16} radial density profile to this grid using \texttt{scipy.optimize.minimize} \citep{Scipy}.
+We find a half-light radius of $r_h=338\pm167$~pc, where the uncertainty was calculated using 1000 bootstrap realizations.
 The half-light profile is shown as a pink circle in Figure \ref{fig:image}.
+We also found best-fit parameters for Region A of $\rm{R.A.}_0=0.481^{\circ}$, $\rm{Decl.}_0=-15.380^{\circ}$, and $\rm{P.A.}=-4.6^{\circ}$.